jpablo/dspy4s/docs/refactor/algebra-2-program-composition.md

 # Algebra 2: program composition (step-6 spec)

-**Status:** spec.
-Operations and laws hardened by a design grill (the five forks below are resolved); this is what step 6 implements against.
-No pre-implementation spike is required.
+**Status:** implemented contract.
+Operations and laws were hardened by a design grill (the five forks below are resolved), then refined against code truth.
+The current implementation adds the typed `InterpretedTrajectoryAgent` layer and behavioral law suites described below.
 **Date:** 2026-06-27
 **Relation:** the sketch and the broader ADD context live in [algebra.md](algebra.md); the step-by-step extraction work that precedes this is [composite-primitives.md](composite-primitives.md); the kyo-compat